Skip to main content

 | >>> You might also interested in: 30+ Best Easter Movies on Netflix for Kids, Family to watch [Selected]

-Roman, like other great civilizations like the Greeks, the Aztecs or the pre-Arabs used the additive system, ie, which is the transcript of what we have.
-Thus, the V can only be V (five or 5).
+Like any other great civilization (Greeks, Aztecs or Pre-Arabs) Romans, used the additive system, the transcript of what we have at present.
+Thus, V can only be V (five or 5).

-There are different number systems, and each of these has to do with the advancement of the civilisations that use them.
-Today, we use the positional system, in which the value of a character depends on its position.
-For example, the 3 has different values if the number is 325 to 453.
+There were different numerical systems created around the world.
+Each system has been created depending on the advancement of the civilizations that used them.
+Today, we use the positional system.
+In this system, the value of a character depends on its position.

-• Enumerate volumes, chapters and volumes of a work.
+2. Enumerate volumes, chapters and volumes of a work

 By Ángela R.